 Every homeowner’s worst nightmare is coming home one evening to find evidence of a swarm of termites living in the walls, floorboards, or furniture.
 They leave behind piles of wings, dust, and severe structural damage to the house.
 Unfortunately, many homeowners miss early warning signs of termites.
 Once they finally figure out the termites have found a home on their property, it may be too late to salvage the wood structures in which they have nested.
 You have to get comprehensive termite control before they start swarming.

 It’s essential to be vigilant and know what the signs of termites are.
 There three main types of termites: drywood, dampwood, and subterranean.
 Drywood termites are found in warm, southern climates and live within the wood structures they consume.
-We do not see drywood termites in our area.
+We do not see drywood termites in our area, so we don’t need to worry about drywood termite signs.
 Dampwood termites are found in subtropical climates like Florida and Hawaii.

 Subterranean termites can be found throughout the continental United States and build their colonies in the soil underground, but travel underground or above ground to find wood to consume.
 Both cause damage to wood and leave their own telltales signs of infestation.
 Find out if you live in an area prone to one or both types of termites, and watch out for signs of termites accordingly.

 If you are concerned your home may have termites, call TermiGuard today for a free consultation.
 Our team of qualified experts will help you determine whether your property has an infestation.
 If so, we will walk you through our 4 step process to get rid of the termites and keep your property safe from any future infestations.